 You can set up any number of servers using any combination of the platforms listed above.
 Be sure each media server is configured in the toolkit.properties file.
-Refer to Configuring toolkit.properties for External Media Files.
+Refer to the Configuring toolkit.properties for External Media Files topic in the VXML Interaction Server Configuration Guide Version 5.0.6 for more information.

 You may deploy the voices folder as-is from the Virtual Hold Download Center, or you may customize the folder first.
-Refer to Customizing External Media Files.
-Refer to the Using JBoss EAP Web Server topic in the VXML Interaction Server Configuration Guide for more information about JBoss EAP.
+Refer to the Customizing External Media Files topic in the VXML Interaction Server Configuration Guide Version 5.0.6 for more information.